10 Day Darwin to Broome

 Day 1 Darwin to Katherine Region

 This overland adventure kicks off from the Northern Territory’s tropical capital with a drive south to Nitmiluk National Park.
-Depending on the season, your adventure will get underway with a swim in the natural pool by the base of Edith Falls or an optional cruise through the croc-filled waters of Katherine Gorge.
+Depending on the season, your adventure will get underway with a swim in the natural pool by the base of Edith Falls and a visit to the croc-filled waters of Katherine Gorge.
 After lunch it’s on to our private campsite on the edge of Nitmiluk, where you have the option of spending the night in a permanent tent or snuggled up in a swag (an Aussie bedroll).
 (LD)

 Day 2 Katherine to Lake Argyle